 Information for New Birders

-All birders, and especially new birders, should learn to use eBird, which is an online, real time checklist program. eBird has revolutionized the way the birding community reports an accesses information about birds.
-Launched in 2002 by the Cornell Lab of Ornithology and the National Audubon Society, eBird provides rich data resources for basic information on bird abundance and distribution at a variety of spatial and temporal scales.
+All birders, and especially new birders, should learn to use eBird, which is an online, real time checklist program. eBird has revolutionized the way the birding community reports and accesses information about birds.
+Launched in 2002 by the Cornell Lab of Ornithology and the National Audubon Society, eBird provides rich data resources for basic information on bird abundance and distribution.

-This means that you can use eBird to find birding hot spots locally and elsewhere, locate specific species in time and place, maintain your own checklists, and a host of other things.
-At the same time, you are making a citizen's contribution to science.
+You can use eBird to find birding hot spots locally and elsewhere, locate specific species in time and place, maintain your own checklists, and a host of other things.
+At the same time, you are making a citizen's contribution to science. eBird has a free online "eBird Essentials" course with everything you need to know to get started eBirding.
 Click on the button to go to the eBird website.

 "How to Start Birding" is a useful guide for new birders and offers advice on optics, guides, and everything else you need to know to get started.